relaycorp/veraid-authority/docs/awala.md

 - `publicKeyId`: The id of the public key previously provided by the Authority server.
 - `memberBundleStartDate`: The date by which the bundle should be issued and delivered.
 - `signature`: The digital signature for the request, with the input being the other fields concatenated as follows: `publicKeyId || memberBundleStartDate`.
+- `peerId`: The Awala peer id of the sender.

 This service message MUST use the content type `application/vnd.veraid-authority.member-bundle-request`.

+A successful request will schedule the issuance and delivery of a member id bundle.
+Any public key must have a maximum of 1 request at any time, so if we get a duplicate, we should replace the old request with the new one.

 ### Member bundle